MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/scripts-to-retrieve-profile-age.md

 > [!NOTE]
 > A WMI provider can also be used to configure profile handling, and could override the Group Policy setting.
 Microsoft System Center Configuration Manager (SCCM) is an example of software that can do this.

-Applies to: Windows 11, Windows 10, Windows Server 2022, and later versions of Windows
+_Applies to:_ &nbsp; Windows 11, Windows 10, Windows Server 2022, and later versions of Windows

 ## Details